 Certification of completion would be awarded to the participants on fulfilling the following criteria

 1. Attend all the Live sessions with active participation.

-2. Submit assignments and final evaluation of all modules.
+2. Submit assignments and final quiz of both the courses

 3. Submit feedback forms for all modules